The Twelve Worst Ways – and the One Best Way – to Stop Smoking

 The same objections as above apply, only more so.

 These are promoted in some quarters as a way to stop smoking.
 This is disingenuous.
-They are merely a means of continuing nicotine addiction in a supposedly safer way; it has been claimed that e-cigarettes are 95% safer than ordinary cancer sticks but there’s no proof that this is so.
+They are merely a means of continuing nicotine addiction in a supposedly safer way; it has been claimed that e-cigarettes are 95 per cent safer than ordinary cancer sticks but there’s no proof that this is so.
 The fact is, no one knows what the effects will be of inhaling deep into your lungs vapourised nicotine together with propylene glycol, glycerin, synthetic flavours, traces of nitrosamines and other toxicants, carcinogens, and metal nanoparticles many times a day for years on end.

-Fortunately there is a simple, 100% safe alternative to cigarettes and e-cigarettes: not to use nicotine at all—in any form.
+Fortunately there is a simple, 100 per cent safe alternative to cigarettes and e-cigarettes: not to use nicotine at all—in any form.

 7. ‘Heat-not-burn’ tobacco products, variously called IQOS, iQOS, glo, and Ploom